ivaleraM/GLFM/README.txt

 project wiki.
 Once installed, please visit the Configuration wiki page to learn how to configure where data is saved and loaded from on disk.
-All documentation can be found on the project wiki.

 --------------------------
 In order to run GLFM on your data, you need to: